freeCodeCamp/guide/src/pages/certifications/javascript-algorithms-and-data-structures/basic-javascript/comparison-with-the-equality-operator/index.md

 ---
-title: Comparison with the equality operator
+title: Comparison with the Equality Operator
 ---
 ## Comparison with the equality operator